Do you have the constant issue of having money run out at the end of the month? Your bills are here to stay, no matter what your cash level is.

 Get up to date with your mortgage or rent payments.
 Whenever possible, make sure your real estate taxes and insurance are paid on time if you are the homeowner, unless they are apportioned into your monthly mortgage payment.

 Also, put the priority on your condo fees or mobile home lot payments.
-People have lost their homes because of failure to clear this payment.
+People have lost their homes because of failure to clear these payments.

 3. Keep Utilities On